jrcopeti/react-cabin-hub/README.md

 - **Authentication**: Secure login and authentication system for users.
 - **Bookings Management**: Create, update, and delete bookings with ease.
+- **Real-Time Booking Validation**: Validate bookings in real-time to prevent overbooking.
 - **Guest Management**: Register guests on the system for easy management and access.
 - **Guest Check-In and Check-Out**: Simplify the check-in and check-out process for guests.
 - **Cabin Management**: Manage cabin details.